HumeraSoomro/DevelopersHub-Internship/README.md

 ##  What's Inside?

-Each task is organized into its own folder with Jupyter notebooks, datasets, and a brief description.
+Each task is organized into its own folder with Jupyter notebooks which provides whole code along with description of task and dataset file.